Units and Grades

 How do I determine weekly workload in the summer?

-As Summer Sessions is on a compressed schedule and each session is a different number of weeks, the best way to determine your weekly workload is to focus on the total amount of work hours (15 hours/unit) and divide that by the number of weeks in the session.
+As Summer Sessions is on a compressed schedule and each session lasts a different number of weeks, the best way to determine your weekly workload is to focus on the total number of work hours (15 hours/unit) and divide that by the number of weeks in the session.

 Example: For a 3-unit course in Session A (6 weeks), students should expect to spend a total of 45 hours over the 6-week period; this means that you can expect approximately 7.5 hours of work per week for that particular course (45 hours divided by 6 weeks = 7.5 hours per week).